TerryCross/WebEraser/README.md

 Secondly, install this script by clicking on the link: https://github.com/TerryCross/WebEraser/raw/main/WebEraser.user.js.

 ### Overview
-Below, at the end, you will find two screenshots of a typical website that uses banner ads.
+Below, at the end, you will find two screenshots of a typical website that uses large images.

-The first screenshot shows the page after using this script to erase the ad.
+The first screenshot shows an example page from stackoverflow after having used this script to erase the image.
 The second screenshot shows the page as it normally appears without using this script.

 ### How To Use